-On the Saturday afternoon that I arrived I decided to meet the locals.
-The best way to do this is to try to mind your own business, so I found my way to the central park, sat down in the shade of a tree and started reading a book.
-Sure enough within five minutes I had a crowd of maybe twenty young men goggling at me, gawking at the maps and pictures in my guidebook and listening in uncomprehending awe as I described my trip with hand signs and city names.
-After half an hour of this entertainment (tiring for me, riveting for them) I wandered over to the other side of the park and as I was about to leave to go for a siesta, I spotted a group of old and middle-aged men under a neem tree, yelling and screaming like school children at recess.
-I just had to go and look.
+On the Saturday afternoon that I arrived, I decided to try to meet the locals.
+The best way to do this in India is to mind your own business, so I found my way to the central park, sat down in the shade of a tree and started reading a book.
+Sure enough within five minutes I had a crowd of maybe twenty young men goggling at me, gawping at the maps and pictures in my guidebook and listening in uncomprehending awe as I described my trip with hand signs and city names.
+After half an hour of this entertainment (tiring for me, riveting for them) I wandered over to the other side of the park, and as I was about to leave to go for a siesta, I spotted a group of old and middle-aged men under a neem tree, yelling and screaming like school children at recess.
+I just had to go and take a look.

-They welcomed me into the group with smiles and invitations to sit down: not one of them had any English beyond the incredibly basic, but this didn't matter.
-The object of their fascination was a game called Aman Chache which I will describe here in the same way that a North Carolinan might describe chess: after hours of watching I still had no idea of even the most basic rules of the game.
+They welcomed me into their group with smiles and invitations to sit down; not one of them had any English beyond the incredibly basic, but this didn't matter.
+The object of their fascination was a game they seemed to call Aman Chache1 which I will describe here in the same way that a North Carolinan might describe chess; after hours of watching I still had no idea of even the most basic rules of the game.
 But it was fascinating to watch...

-Under the greenery of the neem1 was a large square piece of sackcloth, on which was drawn a large plus-sign, each arm of which was divided into three squares across and eight squares along; three of these squares had Xs in them.
-There were four teams of four men each (it's definitely a game for the boys), each team sitting or squatting along one side of the large sack cloth.
-Four game pieces were distributed to each team – the four team colours being red, green, black and white – with each piece made out of wood in the shape of a large, very blunt bullet.
-To complete the set was the shell of half a coconut and six small sea shells of the variety that are roughly oval in shape, with smooth white backs and evil slits in the other side, lined with ridges that under a magnifying glass would remind you of a shark's mouth.
+Under the greenery of the neem2 is a large square piece of sackcloth, on which is drawn a large plus-sign, each arm of which is divided into three squares across and eight squares along; three of these squares have Xs in them.
+There are four teams of four men each (it's definitely a game for the boys), each team sitting or squatting along one side of the large sack cloth.
+Four game pieces are distributed to each team – the four team colours being red, green, black and white – with each piece made out of wood in the shape of a large, very blunt bullet.
+To complete the set is the shell of half a coconut and six small sea shells of the variety that are roughly oval in shape, with smooth white backs and evil slits in the other side, lined with ridges that under a magnifying glass would remind you of a shark's mouth.

-Each person would take it in turn to throw the six shells, which would land jaw-side up, or smooth side up; by counting the number of jaws you would get a number from one to six (so the shells did exactly the same job as a conventional die).
-There my understanding of the game evaporates.
+Each person takes it in turn to throw the six shells, which land jaw-side up, or smooth side up; by counting the number of jaws you get a number from one to six (so the shells do exactly the same job as a conventional die).
+And there my understanding of the game evaporates.

-Some numbers were special, some not so special, but I couldn't discern a pattern.
-Sometimes pieces were moved, sometimes not, but I couldn't discern a pattern.
-Sometimes pieces were turned onto their sides, sometimes onto their heads, but I couldn't discern a pattern.
-Sometimes pieces were taken, sometimes they were added to the board, but I couldn't discern a pattern.
-And eventually someone would win, but even in that I couldn't discern a pattern.
-'This an ancient Indian game,' was how one spectator explained the rules: funnily enough this made everything quite clear.
+Some numbers are special, some not so special, but I couldn't discern a pattern.
+Sometimes pieces are moved, sometimes not, but I couldn't discern a pattern.
+Sometimes pieces are turned onto their sides, sometimes onto their heads, but I couldn't discern a pattern.
+Sometimes pieces are taken, sometimes they are added to the board, but I couldn't discern a pattern.
+And eventually someone wins, but even in that I couldn't discern a pattern.
+'This an ancient Indian game,' was how one spectator explained the rules; funnily enough this made everything quite clear.

 But it wasn't the game so much as the people who were fascinating to me.
 Sitting and standing round the board was the most assorted collection of Indian men you could ever hope to see.
 On one corner was a gaunt Muslim with his long chin beard, no moustache and white cap fitted over his short hair; he concentrated hard on the game, seeming serious but ever willing to join in the jokes and laugh along with everyone else.
 Opposite him was a man with such an incredibly hooked nose it made his moustache look like a furry caterpillar trapped between his upper lip and his nostrils.
 Just along from him was an evidently well-educated man who analysed the game, provided a running commentary on every move and tactic and, when he threw the shells, twisted his wrist in such a flourish that it didn't really matter whether the throw was good or bad, because it looked so stylish; even taking other pieces was a display, as he smashed the piece taken with the victorious piece, sending the unfortunate one careening off into the dust.